Table of Contents

 Search bots need a clear path to find all of the content on your site.
 The best way to do that is to upload a complete sitemap (essentially, a list) of every page you want to have indexed to Google.
 A sitemap doesn’t necessarily guarantee that every page will be crawled, but in most cases it does help, and you’ll never be penalized for having one.
 The sitemap should be updated periodically or whenever new content is added.

-5 Things You Can Do to Improve Your Dental SEO (That Have Nothing to Do With Keywords)
+5 Ways to Improve Your Dental SEO (That Have Nothing to Do With Keywords)

 Dental Website SEO: the Good, the Bad, and the Ugly Things That May Be Hurting You

-4 Things You Need to Know About DIY Websites & Dental SEO
+Dental SEO and DIY Websites: 4 Things You Need to Know

 On-page SEO: Provide relevant content that new dental patients are looking for